ahrink/Project-for-Linux-scripting/README.md

 This is now a project that will require many branches depending on the OS version and “tools” employed.

-Thinking of a “title”? -- if it is not a tools box, it is a toy.
+Thinking of a “title”? -- if it is not a toolbox, it is a toy.

 Anybody could bring updates as long as it is a working code.